About the College

 Our mandate is to protect the public.
 Here are some of the ways we do our work:

-- We establish and maintain a registration process that ensures those who practice as registered nurses or graduate nurses are qualified and competent.
+- We establish and maintain a registration process that ensures RNs are qualified and competent.

-- We receive and investigate complaints about the nursing practice and conduct of registered nurses and determine appropriate remedial or disciplinary actions as required.
+- We receive and investigate complaints about the nursing practice and conduct of RNs.

-The College has been the professional regulatory body for registered nurses in Manitoba since 1913.
-The Registered Nurses Act and Regulations set out the College's responsibilities until May 31, 2018 when we will become governed under the Regulated Health Professions Act and Registered Nursing Regulation.
+The College has been the professional regulator for RNs in Manitoba since 1913.
+The Registered Nurses Act and Regulations set out the College's responsibilities until May 31, 2018 when we will become governed under The Regulated Health Professions Act and Registered Nursing Regulation.

 - Support registered nurses to meet and maintain regulatory standards.